How Vulnerable Is My Learned Policy? Universal Adversarial Perturbation Attacks On Modern Behavior Cloning Policies: RELATED WORK

-There is also a large body of work on adversarial attacks on RL algorithms~\cite{Mo2023AttackingDR, Sun2020StealthyAE, Pattanaik2017RobustDR, Lin2017TacticsOA, Gleave2019AdversarialPA,zhang2020robust,zhang2021robust,moos2022robust,huang2017adversarial,casper2022white,chen2023bird}; however, these attacks are specifically designed for reinforcement learning (RL) settings where policies are trained to maximize expected reward, and adversarial perturbations are evaluated or optimized based on their impact on the expected discounted sum of rewards.
-In contrast, our work is situated entirely in the imitation learning (IL) setting, where no reward signal is available, and policies are learned purely from demonstrations with no access to a simulator for trial and error learning nor for attack generation.
+There is a large body of related work that focuses on adversarial attacks on reinforcement learning (RL) algorithms~\cite{Gleave2019AdversarialPA,zhang2021robust,moos2022robust,casper2022white,chen2023bird,Mo2023AttackingDR}; however, these attacks are specifically designed for RL settings where policies are trained to maximize expected reward, and adversarial perturbations are evaluated or optimized based on their impact on the expected discounted sum of rewards.
+In contrast, our work is situated entirely in the imitation learning (IL) setting, where no reward signal is available, and policies are learned purely from demonstrations with no access to a simulator for trial and error learning.
 As such, the core mechanisms in RL attack methods---including adversarial value estimation, robust policy gradients, and repeated environment interactions for adversarial training---do not apply in our setting.

-Prior work by Chen et al.~\cite{Chen2024DiffusionPA}, does explore adversarial attacks, but only on diffusion policies~\cite{chi2023diffusionpolicy}, while our research examines the vulnerabilities of several different LfD algorithms and also explores how adversarial perturbations transfer across different algorithms, tasks, and visual backbones, offering a broader and more comprehensive perspective on the vulnerability of modern behavior cloning and the generalizability of such attacks.

-In summary, while prior work~\cite{hall2020studying,wu2023adversarial,boloor2019simple} demonstrates the vulnerability of individual CNN-based behavior cloning (BC) models in driving domains, our work is the first to systematically study adversarial robustness across a diverse suite of modern imitation learning architectures, including LSTM-GMM, VQ-Transformer, Implicit BC, and Diffusion Policy.
-In contrast to Chen et al.~\cite{Chen2024DiffusionPA}, who focus exclusively on attacking diffusion models, we introduce unified attack methods for a broad range of architectures and evaluate them side-by-side.
-Finally, our work is the first to study black-box attacks on LfD algorithms via transferability evaluations across algorithms, tasks, and vision backbones, offering insights into shared vulnerabilities that are critical for the design of robust IL systems.